Detection of relativistic fermions in Weyl semimetal TaAs by magnetostriction measurements

-Because of the intrinsic chirality of Weyl quasiparticles and the emerged monopole-like structure of the Berry curvature, topological semimetals promise the wealth of novel phenomena.
-In particular, the surface Fermi arcs are recognized as prime direct characteristics of the Weyl semimetal \cite{Armitage}.
+Because of the inherent chirality of Weyl quasiparticles and the emerged monopole-like structure of the Berry curvature, Weyl semimetals promise the wealth of novel phenomena.
+In particular, the surface Fermi arcs, that are directly observed using momentum-resolved photoemission spectroscopy, are recognized as a prime characteristic of this class of topological semimetals \cite{Armitage}.
 The negative longitudinal magnetoresistance \cite{niel,son,para,zhang-nonl} caused by the chiral anomaly, and unusual quantum oscillations produced by a cyclotron motion that weaves together the Fermi arcs and chiral bulk states \cite{pott,moll} are other inherent properties of these materials.
-Berry's ``monopoles'' give rise to a phase shift in any quantum oscillations associated with Weyl Fermi pockets, and so measurements of this shift are widely used now to detect Weyl fermions (see, e.g., Refs.
-[114-119] in review \cite{m-sh19}).
 Recently, a unique type of acoustic collective mode called chiral zero sound has been theoretically proposed for Weyl semimetals with multiple pairs of Weyl nodes \cite{Song}, and giant quantum oscillations of the thermal conductivity discovered in the prototypical Weyl semimetal TaAs have been explained with this chiral sound \cite{Xiang}.
-Besides, the magnetic susceptibility measurements appears to be a useful probe for discerning the relativistic quasiparticles \cite{Moll,Zhang,m-sh19}.
-However, most of these experimental signatures of the Weyl fermions are subtle and indirect especially if they coexist with conventional ``trivial'' quasiparticles.
-For example, although the negative longitudinal magnetoresistance in a parallel magnetic field was observed in a number of Weyl semimetals, its interpretation as the long-sought manifestation of the chiral anomaly remains controversial in view of a possible experimental artifact \cite{Reis,Ramshaw}.
-Therefore, new routes to detect experimental signatures of relativistic quasiparticles in topological semimetals are highly awaited.
+However, most of these experimental signatures of the Weyl electrons are often difficult to track down, in particular because the relativistic fermions coexist with conventional quasiparticles in topological semimetals.
+For example, although the negative longitudinal magnetoresistance in a parallel magnetic field was observed in a number of Weyl semimetals, its interpretation as the long-sought manifestation of the chiral anomaly remains controversial due to a possible inhomogeneous current flow in bulk crystals \cite{Reis,Ramshaw} as well as in view of alternative explanations of this effect \cite{Naumann}.
+At present, measurements of a quantum-oscillation phase are widely used to detect the Weyl fermions (see, e.g., references in review \cite{m-sh19}) since this phase is noticeably affected by the Berry curvature.
+However, such experiments sometimes lead to ambiguous results.
+Therefore, and because of a rapidly growing number of candidate materials, new experimental methods to detect signatures of relativistic quasiparticles in topological semimetals are highly desirable.
+In this context, it was recently shown that the magnetization and magnetic torque measurements of Weyl semimetals upon entering the ultra-quantum limit state in high magnetic fields can be a useful probe for discerning the relativistic quasiparticles \cite{Moll,Zhang,modic}.